Remote Storage Service is Microsoft's hierarchical storage management utility built into Windows Server. It automatically

 It is also important that you reinstall Windows into the same folder and drive where it was originally located.
 Otherwise, you are likely to get an error message telling you the file cannot be accessed.

 When Remote Storage Server moves a file to secondary storage, it creates a new copy of the database on the tape or other storage medium.
 Generally, you should use this copy of the database in restoring the system since it will have the most current copy.
 The default name for Remote Storage Server media is RS followed by the machine name and the copy number.
-The media with
+The media with the highest number contains the most recent copy of the database.

 Once you have moved the database file to the operating system partition, you can restore the Remote Storage Server database.
 And, once the database is restored, use the Add/Remove Programs tool to add Remote Storage Server.